-Bank of Marin security and fraud prevention tools keep your business, and your money, safe.
+Our security and fraud prevention tools keep your business, and your money, safe.
 From access to authorization, identity to approval, we offer a host of solutions for your security and fraud prevention needs.

-But these tools are only effective if used properly, and that's what sets Bank of Marin apart.
+These tools are only effective when used properly, and that's what sets Bank of Marin apart.
 We are here to assist you every step of the way.
-Our dedicated team of business banking professionals helps you determine the best protections for you and your business, identify the fraud protection tools that are appropriate for you and help you implement and learn to use them.
+Our dedicated team of business banking professionals helps you identify and implement the fraud prevention tools that are appropriate for your business.